 “Choose a lazy person to do a hard job, because a lazy person will find an easy way to do it.”
-That’s Bill Gates’ startup life hack.
+That’s Bill Gates’ logic.
 And though the Microsoft founder may not be known for his relaxed managerial style, many other entrepreneurs and company formation experts would tend to agree.

 Here’s why: when you form a company, there is a lot do to.
 And we’re not just talking about the big, long-term things, like creating awareness of your brand or hiring staff.
 There is also a multitude of small tasks that may seem simple, but actually take a lot of research and work – laying out your financial projections, for example, or setting up your Facebook business page.
-These are all well within your ability as an entrepreneur (particularly with help from some of the guides in our Help Centre), but approached in the wrong way, they could add hours to your work day, week, and month.
+These are all well within your ability as an entrepreneur but approached in the wrong way, they could add hours to your work day, week, and month.

-This is why the smartest business owners are usually those “lazy people” Bill Gates was talking about - the ones who create life hacks to get things done quickly.
-Not because they want to cut corners, have a lie-in or avoid big business decisions, but because it’s more time and cost efficient to work smart rather than work hard.
+This is why the smartest business owners are usually those “lazy people” Bill Gates was talking about.
+The ones who create hacks to get things done quickly.
+Not because they want to cut corners, have a lie-in or avoid big business decisions, but because it’s more time and cost efficient to work smart as well as hard.

 So, before you accidentally make more work for yourself, we asked around a few company formation experts and entrepreneurs who’ve set up their own businesses to tell us their best startup life hacks.
 Take five minutes to read on – you might just learn a few valuable ways to save time and money while getting your company up and running.